fortran-lang/fortls/README.md

 - Signature help is not available for overloaded subroutines/functions
 - Diagnostics are only updated when files are saved or opened/closed
+- Files included for preprocessor are not parsed for Fortran objects

 ## Installation